IBM mainframe: IBM System/360

-All that changed with the announcement of the System/360 (S/360) in April, 1964.
+IBM announced the System/360 (S/360) line of mainframes in April 1964.
 The System/360 was a single series of compatible models for both commercial and scientific use.
 The number "360" suggested a "360 degree," or "all-around" computer system.
 System/360 incorporated features which had previously been present on only either the commercial line (such as decimal arithmetic and byte addressing) or the engineering and scientific line (such as floating-point arithmetic).
 Some of the arithmetic units and addressing features were optional on some models of the System/360.
 However, models were upward compatible and most were also downward compatible.
 The System/360 was also the first computer in wide use to include dedicated hardware provisions for the use of operating systems.
 Among these were supervisor and application mode programs and instructions, as well as built-in memory protection facilities.
 Hardware memory protection was provided to protect the operating system from the user programs (tasks) and user tasks from each other.
 The new machine also had a larger address space than the older mainframes, 24 bits addressing 8-bit bytes vs. a typical 18 bits addressing 36-bit words.